qdrant/landing_page/qdrant-landing/content/documentation/cloud/_index.md

 All Qdrant Cloud users are welcome to join our [Discord community](https://qdrant.to/discord).
 Our Support Engineers are available to help you anytime.

 Additionally, paid customers can also contact support via channels provided during cluster creation and/or on-boarding.

+### Limits

+- queries in Qdrant Cloud have a timeout of 600s